sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Stata integration resources are often out of date and scattered.
 Here, I bring three `modern(ish)` editors for coding.
 This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.

-*Future work: R integration to be updated.
-Due to its complexity, only a brief guidance is provided at the moment.* *Updates: Notepad++*
+*Updates in Nov 2023: Sublime-R integration has been updated in a separate repository.
+Please see here (<https://github.com/sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime>).*

 Download Sublime Text 3 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
 Both 32 bit and 64 bit version (in Windows PC) should work.
-Should you experience any compatibility issues, consider the *32 bit* version.
+Should you experience any compatibility issues while using earlier Stata versions (e.g., Stata 14), consider the *32 bit* version.
 For Notepad++ and Visual Studio Code, any latest version should be fine.

 Once installed, play with them by yourself.
 Simple googling with get you started with basic functionality (opening a folder tree in the editor, using command palette) fairly quickly.
-There are lots of resources online so I will skip this part.
+There are many excellent resources online.
 When you are familiar with basic functionality, go ahead and follow the instructions here that walk you through integrating these fabulous tools with Stata.

 ## Why bother?

-I often assign one task to one editor, while another editor opened with the tutorial folder.
-I usually run Stata from Sublime Text, while learning or testing new Stata code in VScode.
+To enhance your workflow!
+One can manage multiple projects while obtaining training at the same time at one's own pace.
+You may assign one editor for the current project, while using *another* editor testing code in the *tutorial* folder.
+For instance, I usually run Stata from Sublime Text, while learning or testing new Stata code in VScode.
 In both cases, a whole folder or directory is accessible.
-This workflow works well for me.
-If someone else shares my view and can be benefitted, that'd be great.

 Another advantage is that external editors allow more features.
-I interpret this as **facilitation of creative work**.
-The aesthetics and rich functionality motivate me.
+I interpret this as the **facilitation of creative work**.
+The aesthetics and rich functionality can be a good motivator!

-Finally, I just need some changes from the *default* editor.
-The freedom to choose an editor depending on my mood and the need greatly enhances coding experience!
+Finally, one needs changes from the *default* editor!
+The freedom to choose an editor depending on your mood and the needs will greatly improve your productivity!

-After migrating to a new PC, I didn't bother integrating R and Stata with external editors.
-As time goes, I increasingly felt the need to re-set up.
-The information was all scattered around, so I collate here all together.
+Migrating to a new PC?
+All information you need is here.

 ## What do I offer?